conor22/CleaningDataProject/CodeBook.md

 ### Data transformation/processing steps
 The run_analysis.R script has been commented to detail the steps carried out in the data transformation.
 The steps summarised as:

-1. Read all the relevant 'train' and 'test' files into data frames in R. Column names were added and then the all of the data is added together to make one data frame.
+1. Read all the relevant 'train' and 'test' files into data frames in R. Column names were added and then the all test and train data is added together to make a single data set.
 2. Subset the dataframe to only include columns that include mean() or std() measurements.
 3. The activity_ID column was converted to a factor variable with 6 levels (as per 'activity_labesl.txt')
 4. A tidy data set was created was created containing the mean of each feature - for each subject and each activity.